-17.4.8 Line Speed
+17.5.8 Line Speed

 The terminal line speed tells the computer how fast to read and write data on the terminal.

 There are actually two line speeds for each terminal, one for input and one for output.
 You can set them independently, but most often terminals use the same speed for both directions.
+If the hardware does not support different speeds for each direction, the output speed will be used for both input and output.

 Function: speed_t cfgetospeed (const struct termios *termios-p)